populse/mia_processes/docs/source/documentation/preprocess/spm/Coregister.rst

     and the 'apply_to_files' images.
 If 'write' is selected, the resliced images are named the same as the originals except that they are prefixed by out_prefix. if 'estwrite' is selected, the described procedures for 'estimate' and 'write' are performed and the output parameter
     (coregistered_source and/or coregistered_files) contains the resliced images and the one whose header has been rewritten.
-If it is necessary to choose one or the other for a subsequent calculation in a pipeline, the Auto_Filter_List brick (mia_processes library) can be used.
+If it is necessary to choose one or the other for a subsequent calculation in a pipeline, the Filter_Files_List brick (mia_processes library) can be used.

     ::